 In Title IX sexual misconduct hearings, the parties shall have the right to confront any witness, including the other party, by having their advisor ask relevant questions directly to the witness, subject to relevancy determinations made by the hearing officer.
-Where a party or a witness is unavailable, unable, or otherwise unwilling to participate in the hearing, the hearing panel shall not rely on statements of that party or witness in reaching its determination regarding responsibility.

-In Non-Title IX sexual misconduct hearings, the parties shall have the right to confront any witnesses, including the other party, by submitting written questions to the hearing officer for consideration.
+In non-Title IX sexual misconduct hearings, the parties shall have the right to confront any witnesses, including the other party, by submitting written questions to the hearing officer for consideration.